selinon/selinon/docs.source/storage.rst

             port: 27017

-Using a Custom Storage Adapter
+Using a custom storage adapter
 ##############################

 You can define your own storage by inheriting from :class:`DataStorage <selinon.dataStorage.DataStorage>` abstract class:

 ::

-  from selinon.storage import DataStorage
+  from selinon import DataStorage

   class MyStorage(DataStorage):
       def __init__(self, host, port):